mykola-riabov/custom-cosmos-address/README.md

 ---

-## 📤 Uninstall

-Simply delete the project files.
-No installation is required.

 ## 🔐 Entropy Strength and Mnemonic Word Count

 When using `--mnemonic`, the entropy strength directly determines the number of words in the generated phrase: